Discovery and release scope

 Relevant proof

-These examples show the mobile, backend, QA, and operational patterns behind this part of the hub.
+These examples show the mobile, backend, QA, and operational patterns behind this decision.

 Sports technology platform